mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 Dealing with problems
 ---------------------

-Please get in touch with Ian Bush, Simon Heybrock or Owen Arnold for any questions about the caching layers and rollout.
+Join #instrument-2_0 on Slack if you need help or have questions.
+Please also feel free to get in touch with Ian Bush, Simon Heybrock or Owen Arnold directly for any questions about the ``SpectrumInfo``, ``DetectorInfo`` and the rollout.

 .. categories:: Concepts